JHU-PL-Lab/odefa/src/core-interpreter/README.md

 * bool variables need to be prefaced by the string 'bool'
 * pattern matching is only defined on booleans

+## Todo
+* Be able to run benchmarks as interpreter
+* Integrate inputs with benchmarks

 ## Problems
 * z3py does not have native syntax for records.
 So records are implemented but I've turned off running the SAT solver because records crash the python script.